NXP/mcu-smhmi/docs/source/bootloader/introduction.md

 it may be desirable to disable debug logging in production applications.
 To disable logging in the bootloader, simply build and run the bootloader in the `Release` build mode configuration.
-This can be done by right-clicking on the bootloader project in the `Project Explorer` view and navigating to `Build Configurations -> Set Active -> Release` as shown in the figure below:
+It can be done by right-clicking on the bootloader project in the `Project Explorer` view and navigating to `Build Configurations -> Set Active -> Release` as shown in the figure below:

 <!-- ![Set Build Config in MCUXpresso IDE](buildConfig.png) -->